We’d love to hear from you. If you’re new to Repromed, get in touch with us and book your free 15 minute phone consultation with a fertility doctor.

 BSc (Genetics, Psychology); BSc Hons (Human Genetics); PGDip (Prenatal Genetics & Foetal Med)

-Smita graduated from the University of the Witwatersrand and after completing her training at Tygerberg Hospital, worked at a number of private clinics alongside IVF-pioneering clinicians and embryologists in South Africa.
+Smita graduated from the University of the Witwatersrand and after completing her training at Tygerberg Hospital, worked at several private clinics alongside IVF-pioneering clinicians and embryologists in South Africa.

 BSW (Bachelor of Social Work), MANZICA, MANZASW, Registered Social Worker